okandavut/socimed-backend/README.md

 ### Introduction

 Socimed is simple social media.
-User can post text message and see all users post messages.
+User can post text message and see all users posts and search posts by title.

 ### Features